aomlomics/protocols/markdown/protocol_extractdna_sterivex_kingfisher.md

 ### Basic troubleshooting guide

 - Issue 1: There have been issues with cracks in the ring around the inlet ports of Sterivex (usually only one side) and leaks occurring after thawing.
-   - Solution: To make the Sterivex usable, wipe off excess leakage/condensation on the outside of the sterivex using a KimWipe and firmly press putty into the concave ring surrounding the inlet ports of the Sterivex.
+   - Solution: To make the Sterivex usable, wipe off excess leakage/condensation on the outside of the Sterivex using a KimWipe and firmly press putty into the concave ring surrounding the inlet ports of the Sterivex.
 Then use parafilm to tightly wrap the areas where putty was applied.
 - Issue 2: Depending on the type of bracket used on Vortex Genies, Sterivex may fall out of the brackets as soon as vortexes are turned on.
    - Solution: Use a KimWipe to wipe off excess condensation on the Sterivex then wrap a small strip of parafilm around the outside of the Sterivex and clip back into the bracket.
 - Issue 3: (Opentrons OT-2 Robot) Occasionally the Opentrons OT-2 Robot will have an issue with dispensing liquid because of bubbling occurring inside the tips dispensing MagBinding buffer due to the "soapy" nature of the solution.